 While the internal floor layouts of the two dwellings are identical, the building façades have been uniquely designed to create visual distinction and individuality.
-This, combined with the placement of garages on opposing sides and the integration of strategic landscaping, ensures that the development presents as two separate dwellings rather than a 'cookie-cutter' design.
+This, combined with the placement of garages on opposing sides and the integration of strategic landscaping, ensures that the development presents as two separate dwellings rather than one simply replicating, or mirroring the other.
 The thoughtful approach to façade articulation, material selection, and site layout enhances the streetscape appeal and reinforces a sense of architectural diversity, contributing to the character of the area.